 So, How Can You Prevent Back Pain?

-The easiest method to stop this is to use correct lifting and posture practices while tending to your garden.
+The simplest method to stop this is to apply correct lifting and posture practices whilst tending for your lawn.

-When you maintain the proper posture, you reduce the risk of stressing musculature or twisting a joint, which can lead to injury.
-Consequently, maintain correct posture to guarantee efficient weight transfer.
+When you hold the proper posture, you lessen the chance of stressing musculature or twisting a joint, that may lead to injury.
+Consequently, keep accurate posture to assure green weight switch.

 2. Knee Inflammations (Bursitis)